Invasive Stiltgrass

 A close up of someone holding a Japanese Stiltgrass

-How to Identify Japanese Stiltgrass
+How to Identify Stiltgrass

-Since Japanese Stiltgrass is an annual plant, it has a weak root system and pulls easily from the ground.
+Since Stiltgrass is an annual plant, it has a weak root system and pulls easily from the ground.
 A few of the roots arise from higher up on the stem.
 These aerial 'stilted' roots are clearly visible and give the plant its Stiltgrass name.
 The stems are thin and sprawling.
 The leaves are abundant and short: 3 to 4" long and 0.5 to 0.75" wide.
 A whitish or silver midrib is often visible on the leaves.
 Stiltgrass is often described as looking like a miniature bamboo.
 A few native grasses look somewhat like Stiltgrass, but have perennial root systems that do not pull out easily.
 Stiltgrass is even easily identified in winter as it leaves an abundance of straw-colored thatch on the forest floor.

-A detailed guide to the identification of Japanese stiltgrass with comparisons to look-a-like species is available.
+A detailed guide to the identification of stiltgrass with comparisons to look-a-like species is available.
 The Illinois Nature Preserve Commission also has a Stiltgrass management guide.

 Title

-Management of Japanese Stiltgrass
+Management of Stiltgrass

 Body